 Broken Flowers stars Bill Murray as Don Johnston, a guy whose life looks a lot like Ryan’s at the start of the movie.
 Though Don doesn’t travel (despite retiring early after having made his fortune), and has had several girlfriends, he shares Ryan Bingham’s indifference to relationships and lack of meaning in his day-to-day activities (Don does little more with his time than watch old movies and listen to classical music).
 After receiving a letter telling him that he may have a son who is looking for him, Don eventually begins visiting the girlfriends of his past, to try to determine which one has borne his child, and by the end of the movie has become so absorbed by his possible fatherhood that he’s beginning to imagine young men he encounters as his long-lost child.

-Initially, neither Ryan nor Don have absolutely no interest in responsibility for the wellbeing of others, but as their situations shift, and each has the opportunity to see himself as a “family man,” they begin to identify with the new role.
+Initially, neither Ryan nor Don have any interest in responsibility for the well-being of others, but as their situations shift, and each has the opportunity to see himself as a “family man,” they begin to identify with the new role.
 The leadership components of such a role are clear: leaders-like devoted family members – are responsible for guiding, nurturing, and being partly accountable for the members of the organization’s “family.”
-To the extent that Ryan and Don imagine themselves having a positive impact on the wellbeing of others, they are shifting their sites away from solitary self-absorption and toward new community with new responsibilities.
+To the extent that Ryan and Don imagine themselves having a positive impact on others, they are shifting their sights away from solitary self-absorption and toward new community with new responsibilities.
 And all this happens, in effect, by accident: a new situation offering a new opportunity appears, and both develop a desire to play a role they’ve never played before.

 It’s quite possible for a situational opportunity to become a permanent role.
 One prominent example of this is Erin Brockovich.
 A relatively inexperienced legal clerk, Brockovich became absorbed with a case involving the contamination of ground water in Hinkley, California, and – given the opportunity to pursue her own passion for environmental and social justice – Brockovich pursued research and arguments that eventually led to one of the largest legal settlements in U.S. history, and a $2 million bonus for Brockovich herself.
 The leadership and passion she displayed in this case led her involvement in a number of other high profile health and safety cases, and her position as President of Brockovich Research and Consulting.